yfu03/pickhacks-25-game-project/README.md

 It was made over a 36 hour period as a submission for Missouri University of Science and Technology's PickHacks 2025 Hackathon.

+### Controls
+Click and drag on the golf ball to aim and control the power of your putt!
+Press Q to go into bomb placing mode.
+Left click to place the bomb at your mouse cursor.
+Press Q again after the bomb has been placed to make it explode!
+You can do this before or during a putt.
+Press R to restart the current level.

 ### Contributors
 [Yannis Fu](https://github.com/yfu03) - Level design, level creation, programming.